gabrielmittag/Bias-Aware-Loss/README.md

 dataset_folder = 'D:/image_quality_datasets/'
 ```

+The transformed MOS values and the filenames are already stored in "image_datasets.csv".
 The selection of training and validation sets are made with two lists ("train_dbs", "val_dbs") that contain the dataset names.